gurum505/loginProcess/README.md

-## detail
+## Detail
 > login and signIn
-> using accessToken to refresh login
+> using accessToken to refresh login automatically
 > using json-server for userDatabase

 ## app start
 > ```npm start```